-Entertainment will be immersive, allowing passengers to experience Virtual Reality tours of the landscape below the aircraft, including sites like the pyramids of Egypt, the plains of Africa, of the Eiffel Tower.
-Immersive games, films and experiences will be the norm, alongside traditional HD and audio entertainment.
+Entertainment will be immersive, allowing passengers to experience Virtual Reality tours of the landscape below the aircraft, including sites like the pyramids of Egypt, the plains of Africa, the Eiffel Tower etc. Immersive games, films and experiences will be the norm, alongside traditional HD and audio entertainment.

 Even ‘classes’ will morph from clear levels – economy, business, first – to a bespoke experience for each passenger in accordance with individual desires and budgets.
 Food, entertainment, lighting and temperature will adjust to the needs of each person, creating an experience that might well be unique to each traveller, for each flight.